 Being accommodated in single rooms is possible with subject to surcharges as far as we know it in time and can prepare ourselves.

 Arrival usually also is possible 1 day later; departure from the retreat also is possible 1 day earlier.
 Please talk to us – we create your own individual package tailored specifically to your needs.
 Please note that the flight tickets are not included in the price.

 Both types of students, the beginners as well as the advanced, are equally welcome to join.
 Our experienced yoga teachers are focussing on your individual needs and level of experience.
 Most of our trips offering the possibility to either improve your practice or even try yoga for the first time.

+Our teaching styles range from Anusara, Hatha, (Power-) Vinyasa Flow, Iyengar to restorative and Yin yoga.
 NOSADE is mainly teaching Yoga styles with a focus on biomechanical movement and health while practicing skillfully and well alined.
-Vinyasa and classical Hatha inspired Yoga is part of the spectrum being taught as well as Anusara inspired Yoga and Yin Yoga.

 Participation in all our yoga sessions is of course optional.
 Should there be one day you don’t feel comfortable in practicing yoga or joining the group you are more than welcome to just enjoy yourself.
 It’s your vacation!